This document is also available in this non-normative format: diff to previous version

 character "E", followed by an exponent.
 The mantissa MUST be a decimal number.
 The exponent

 MUST be an integer.
-Leading zeros and a preceding plus sign (+
+Leading zeros and a preceding plus sign (+) are prohibited

 For the mantissa, the preceding optional plus sign is prohibited and the decimal point is